projectdiscovery/httpx/README.md

  - Fast and fully configurable flags to probe mutiple elements
  - Supports vhost, urls, ports, title, content-length, status-code, response-body probbing.
  - Smart auto fallback between https-http result, without needing to define the flag for each.
+ - It supports hosts and URLs as input.
  - Handles edge cases doing retries, backoffs etc for handling WAFs.

 # Usage